 - Features of MINORI

 The advance of digitalization is connecting a range of things and services, and the increased usage of digital technology is creating new risks.
 In order to provide safe and reliable financial services to our customers, we must address these risks, in particular by enhancing our cybersecurity systems.

 As we stated in the Declaration of Cybersecurity Management that we released in June 2018, we consider cyberattacks to be one of the top risks for our business.

-At Mizuho, to enable customers to make use of financial services feeling secured and contribute to stable operation and sustainable development of the financial infrastructure, we have positioned coping with cyberattacks as a top priority management issue.
-With Mizuho–CIRT1 taking the lead, we have assigned high–level professionals and are drawing on intelligence and cutting–edge technology developed in collaboration with external specialist organizations, while we are also taking initiatives to strengthen our strategic resilience capabilities.
+With Mizuho–CIRT1 taking the lead, we have assigned highlevel professionals and are drawing on intelligence and cutting–edge technology developed in collaboration with external specialist organizations, while also taking initiatives to strengthen our global strategic resilience capabilities across the group.
 These include monitoring via integrated SOC2, analyzing computer viruses, developing multilayer defense systems, and other measures.

 - 1.Cyber Incident Response Team

 - 2.Security Operation Center